munificent/game-programming-patterns/book/flyweight.markdown

 This looks a lot like the <a href="type-object.html" class="pattern">Type Object</a> pattern.
 Both involve delegating part of an object's state to some other object shared between a number of instances.
 However, the intent behind the patterns differs.

 With a Type Object, the goal is to minimize the number of classes you have to define by lifting "types" into your own object model.
 Any memory sharing you get from that is just bonus.
-This pattern is purely about efficiency.
+The Flyweight pattern is purely about efficiency.

 </aside>